Adaptive staircase methods: why one number isn't enough

 A staircase converging to threshold

 The diagram below is a simulated trace of 2-down-1-up on a single spatial frequency, with a true threshold sitting at about 1% contrast (log contrast = −2).
 The y-axis is log contrast, plotted with linear-contrast labels at the right edge for intuition.
 The x-axis is trial number.
-Each filled circle is a reversal.
+Each larger filled dot marks a reversal.
 The horizontal line is the threshold estimate, taken as the geometric mean of the last six reversals.

 A few things to read off the trace.
 The first dozen trials walk monotonically downward — the observer was correct on every pair, so contrast dropped by a full 0.3 log unit every two trials.
-This is the coarse-search phase; the staircase covers two log units of contrast in twelve trials.
+This is the coarse-search phase; the staircase covers nearly two log units of contrast in a dozen trials.
 Trial 13 is the first miss, at log contrast −2.1, and the procedure registers reversal #1.
 The step size halves to 0.15.
 From here the trace oscillates near threshold, halving the step at each subsequent reversal until it hits the 0.05 floor.
-The threshold estimate, the geometric mean of the last six reversals, lands at log contrast −2.01 — about 1.0% — within 0.01 log units of the true threshold the simulation was built around.
+The threshold estimate, the geometric mean of the last six reversals, lands at log contrast −2.0 — about 1.0% — right at the true threshold the simulation was built around.

 The procedure is statistically efficient because it concentrates trials near threshold once it has found it.
 After trial 12, almost every trial sits within 0.1 log units of true threshold.
 A method-of-constant-stimuli design with the same budget would have wasted eight trials at obviously-visible contrasts and eight more at obviously-invisible ones.